Things to Do in Sonoma County for 18-20 Year Olds

 - From Sacramento head west on US-80, then west on Highway 12/121

-If you’re flying in, the Charles M. Schulz – Sonoma County Airport (STS) offers direct air service on Alaska Airlines, American Airlines, United Airlines, Sun Country (seasonally), and the Sonoma County Airport Express runs frequent buses to and from the San Francisco and Oakland airports.
+If you're flying in, the Charles M. Schulz – Sonoma County Airport (STS) offers direct air service on Alaska Airlines, American Airlines, and United Airlines, and Airport Express runs frequent buses to and from the San Francisco and Oakland airports.

 - Lyft offers ride shares to and from STS